Defining a taxonomy for notifications

 Six dimensions to classify any notification

-The taxonomy classifies every notification across six dimensions: Category (what triggered it — process, system, or organization), Delivery mechanism (how it reaches the user — snackbar, banner, email, or notification center), Persistence (how long it lives — temporary, persistent, or archived), Audience (who sees it — initiator, approver, team, or organization), Priority (how urgent it is — critical, high, medium, or low), and Purpose (what it expects from the user — actionable, informational, or acknowledgement).
+The taxonomy classifies every notification across six dimensions: Category (what triggered it — process, system, or organization), Delivery mechanism (how it reaches the user — snackbar, banner, email, or notification center), Persistence (how long it lives — temporary, persistent, or archived), Audience (who sees it — initiator, approver, assigned, team, or organization), Priority (how urgent it is — critical, high, medium, or low), and Purpose (what it expects from the user — actionable, informational, or acknowledgement).
 Each dimension answers a distinct question, and together they give any product team a complete, unambiguous way to describe how a notification should behave.
 The framework eliminated the guesswork that had led to inconsistency — instead of each team inventing their own logic, they could classify notifications using a shared vocabulary and arrive at consistent implementation decisions.

 Outcomes